-3-2 Overloaded Operator and Constructive State Space
+3.2 Overloaded Operator and Constructive State Space

-This section models state spaces by using a constructive approach.
+The state spaces are modeled using a constructive approach, as discussed in this section.
 Let P be the set of basic propositions or conceptions.
-Given an overloaded operator with 3-tuple arities (0, 1, 2), V, and the following conditions satisfied by the operator:
+Given an overloaded operator with 3-tuple arities (0,1,2), V, and the following conditions are satisfied by the operator: